 - Reply URLs are case-sensitive - Be aware that the path in this URL after the domain name was case sensitive during our testing.

-http if you do not have SSL enabled on your Octopus Server.
+httpif you do not have SSL enabled on your Octopus Server.
 Please beware of the security implications in accepting a security token over an insecure channel.
 Octopus integrates with Let's Encrypt making it easier to setup SSL on your Octopus Server.

 Configure Octopus Server

 You can configure the GoogleApps settings from the command line.
 You will need the Client ID from the Credentials tab and your hosted domain name.